-So, without further ado, let's dive into the 11 stocks in terms of their sector, industry and a brief description of their primary function.
+So, without further ado, let’s dive into the 11 top penny stocks of 2018 in terms of their sector, industry and a brief description of their primary function.

 BDSI specializes in a space that is very important and relevant to the entire US: the opioid epidemic.
 BDSI targets a very specific population – people who have chronic pain management needs but are addicted to opioids.
 It’s a vicious condition: living with constant pain and the only thing that provides relief has caused a horrible addiction.
 One of the drugs that has recently been approved by the FDA is BUNAVAIL.
 It provides the same pain management of an opioid, but it prevents the addictive qualities of the drug. (www.bdsi.com/bunavail)